|

 as such during his conquest of Egypt.
 Today's

 historians think this report is largely an invention.
-But then

 Cambyses II was on the roll and

-thought he might as well conquer Ethiopia.
+ready to conquer Ethiopia.
 But logistics presented a

 problem shortly after he annexed the northern part of the country.